syncfusion-content/maui-docs/MAUI/UIKit/Overview.md

 * iOS 12.2 or higher is required.
 * macOS 12 or higher, using Mac Catalyst.
 * Windows 11 and Windows 10 version 1809 or higher

-To get started with Syncfusion XAML Pages for MAUI, refer to [Getting Started]()